 Emmenagogue plants can have a strong effect and produce unwanted adverse effects.
 When their effect is very strong, they are usually considered abortifacient, because they induce abortion.

 Therefore, emmenagogue plants should not be used during pregnancy.
-And you have to ask if edible wild plants are consumed, because sometimes this ingestion can occur unintentionally.
-In the case of mild emmenagogues, it is advisable to consult with the doctor before taking any preparation if a woman is pregnant or suspects that.
+And this must be asked in the event that edible wild plants are consumed, because sometimes this ingestion can occur involuntarily.
+In the case of mild emmenagogues.
+It is advisable to consult with the doctor before taking any preparation if a woman is or suspects that she is pregnant.

 EMMENAGOGUE MEDICINAL PLANTS